 Baseline risk

-• Default baseline is 0.625 percent, about 1 in 160.
-You can change this to match local data.
+The default baseline is 0.625 percent, about 1 in 160 pregnancies.
+You can change this to match national or local data for your setting.

 Risk factors included

-• Comorbidities: diabetes, chronic hypertension, autoimmune disease, anti phospholipid syndrome.
+- Comorbidities: diabetes, chronic hypertension, autoimmune disease, and antiphospholipid syndrome.

-• Behaviours and treatment: smoking, alcohol use, assisted reproduction.
+- Behaviours and treatment: smoking, alcohol use, and assisted reproduction.

 Computation